Water Quality Report Cards

 provided under “Annual Status Network Statewide Reports”.

-The Status Network gives an annual snapshot of statewide water conditions.
+The Status Network gives a snapshot of statewide water conditions.

 The department uses field and laboratory results to calculate the portion of